UK and Irish leaders meet in Dublin as they try to reset relations after Brexit tensions

 He has been touring EU capitals since he got elected in the hope of generating the goodwill to move forward on that front, as well as "stand together" on international issues such as the war in Ukraine.

-The two leaders will participate in a business roundtable in Dublin to explore how a “reset” in relations can benefit trade.
+The two leaders participated in a business roundtable in Dublin to explore how a “reset” in relations can benefit trade.
 The economic relationship is worth around 120 billion euros ($130 billion), supporting thousands of jobs on both sides of the Irish Sea.

-The two leaders will later head off to a soccer match between Ireland and England, which provided them with a clear photo opportunity.
+The two leaders headed off after the early meeting to a soccer match between Ireland and England in Dublin, which provided them with a clear photo opportunity.
 They swapped jerseys with Starmer holding up an Irish shirt with his surname on it and Harris holding up an England jersey with his name on it.

+“We will have intense and friendly competition, and then we will renew and reset again later in the evening,” said Harris, who is also new in the job having been elected premier in April.

 Starmer, a keen soccer player, laughed when asked if he would wear it to the match later.